 Bolivar is a somewhat small city located in the state of Missouri.
 With a population of 10,714 people and three constituent neighborhoods, Bolivar is the 76th largest community in Missouri.

-Bolivar is a decidedly white-collar city, with fully 85.03% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Bolivar is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Bolivar who work in office and administrative support (16.84%), sales jobs (9.73%), and teaching (9.17%).
+Bolivar is a decidedly white-collar city, with fully 85.87% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Bolivar is a city of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Bolivar who work in office and administrative support (16.10%), food service (10.16%), and healthcare (9.19%).

 Also of interest is that Bolivar has more people living here who work in computers and math than 95% of the places in the US.

-The population of Bolivar overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Bolivar, 22.43% have at least a bachelor's degree.
+The education level of Bolivar citizens is a little higher than the average for US cities and towns: 24.32% of adults in Bolivar have at least a bachelor's degree.

-The per capita income in Bolivar in 2010 was $18,910, which is middle income relative to Missouri, and lower middle income relative to the rest of the US.
-This equates to an annual income of $75,640 for a family of four.
-However, Bolivar contains both very wealthy and poor people as well.
+The per capita income in Bolivar in 2010 was $18,482, which is middle income relative to Missouri, and lower middle income relative to the rest of the US.
+This equates to an annual income of $73,928 for a family of four.

 The people who call Bolivar home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bolivar residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Bolivar include English, Irish, Italian, and French .
+Important ancestries of people in Bolivar include English, Irish, French , and European.

 The most common language spoken in Bolivar is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and West Germanic languages.